JeromeBlanchet/jeromeblanchet/README.md

 •Academic Research Assistant in Econometric, Model Development, at Sherbrooke University (2012)
 •Bachelor's in Mathematics from Montreal University & Master's in Econometric from Sherbrooke University (-2011)

+### Public & Private Repositories
+Please find below all my public projects.
+I am currently workin on many private project.
+Please contact me in for details about these private repositories.